-A protest can be lodged under the 400 rules by the driver.

-Appeals will also be handled in accordance with the 400 jurisdiction rules.
+12.1.
+A protest can be lodged in accordance with the 400 jurisdiction rules either by the driver or the team manager.
+Appeals will be handled in accordance with Art.
+405

-The delay to appeal is counted from the moment of the communication of the Jury decision to the interested parties and it is 48 hours.
+13.2.
+The time limit to appeal is counted from the moment of the communication of the Jury decision to the interested parties and it is 48 hours.

-The 24 hours of the Sunday do not count within the 48 hours to appeal.
+13.3.
+The 24 hours of the race day do not count within the 48 hours to appeal.
+Address, telephone and fax should be clearly mentioned on the appeal so that the UIM can send any correspondence directly to the driver with copy to his/her N.A.

-Address, telephone and email should be clearly mentioned on the appeal so that the UIM can send any correspondence directly to the driver with copy to his N.A.
-The driver may agree on having no UIM International Court of Appeal meeting but to handle the appeals though telephone and email - if possible - in order to limit the costs of the appeal.
+13.4.
+The driver may agree to forego the UIM International Court of Appeal meeting and for the appeal to be handled through telecommunication channels, if possible, in order to minimize the costs of the appeal.